History of United States in Timeline

 2007: Great Recession

-In 2007, The U.S. housing bubble culminated in the Great Recession, the largest economic contraction since the Great Depression.
+In 2007, the U.S. housing bubble culminated in the Great Recession, the largest economic contraction since the Great Depression.

-2008: U.S. GDP Growth
+2008: U.S. Real Compounded Annual GDP Growth

-From 1983 to 2008, the U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7 countries.
+From 1983 to 2008, U.S. real compounded annual GDP growth was 3.3%.

 Between 2010 and 2020, student loan debt increased by 102%.

-2010: German Speakers in the U.S.
+2010: German Language Speakers in the U.S.

 2010: U.S. Homicide Rates

-2010: Patient Protection and Affordable Care Act
+2010: Passage of the Patient Protection and Affordable Care Act in 2010

 In 2010, former President Obama passed the Patient Protection and Affordable Care Act.

-2010: Tranquility Module to the ISS
+2010: Tranquility Module on the ISS

-2011: End of the Space Shuttle program
+2011: End of Space Shuttle Program

 2011: Wealth Distribution in the U.S.

-July 2013: Professional sports market size
+July 2013: Professional sports market in July 2013

-2013: American Airlines Merger
+2013: American Airlines Merger with US Airways

-2014: U.S. Ally of Ukraine
+2014: Key ally of Ukraine

 Since 2014, the U.S. has become a key ally of Ukraine.

-2016: Charitable Giving
+2016: Charitable donations in 2016

 In 2016, the United States accounted for just over half of the world's aerospace production.